-At age 41 and a newly retired veteran of the U.S. Army, Dr. Joshua Herzog has far more experience than an orthopedic surgeon his age should have.
+At age 41 and a newly retired veteran of the U.S. Army, Dr. Joshua Herzog has far more experience than an orthopaedic surgeon his age should have.

 Three deployments in Iraq since the war began in 2001 thrust him into a demanding, high stakes environment where learning on his feet was mandatory.